RobACurtis/RobACurtis/README.md

 ## Technologies ⚡
 Let's talk about:
-- Front-end development using HTML, CSS, React, and Typescript
+- Front-end development using React, TypeScript and NextJS
 - Backend development using Node.js, Express, Python, Jinja, MongoDB and Postgresql.
-- Tools I've used such as npm, Babel, Webpack, Poetry, Click, MobX, Argon2, JWT, multer, pip, FastAPI, uvicorn and AWS S3.
+- Creating trading strategies in PineScript
-- Any technologies you are passionate about!
+- Tools I've used such as npm, Babel, Webpack, Poetry, Click, MobX, Argon2, JWT, multer, pip, FastAPI, uvicorn and AWS S3, Docker and TailwindCSS.

 ##  💻 About Me  🏄🏽